csc-training/intro-to-dl/day2/Exercise_5.md

 ### Extracurricular 1

-Dogs vs. cats with data in TFRecord format:
+There are scripts of _dogs vs. cats_ with data in TFRecord format.
+Take a look at the differences in data preprocessing.

 * *tf2-dvc_tfr-cnn-simple.py*: Dogs vs. cats with a CNN trained from scratch
 * *tf2-dvc_tfr-cnn-pretrained.py*: Dogs vs. cats with a pre-trained CNN